 The test schedule is twice a year so you can take the test either in July or in December.
 Now you have enough time to study, but it will definitely depend on your availability and learning capability.
 Remember, learning a new language needs time and effort.
 Therefore, use your time wisely and study hard if you want to have good results.
 For the schedules, please click here.

-Some gained their knowledge by studying in schools which offer the Japanese language curriculum.
+Some gained their knowledge by studying in schools that offer the Japanese language curriculum.
 Some prefer learning Nihongo online.

-Any from the choices are the best, but it all depends on you.
+Any of the choices is the best, but it all depends on you.
 Whatever the means, study aides are necessary.
-Here are some of the best study aides that you should consider.
+Here are some of the best study aids that you should consider.

 - The official website of JLPT officially released two official practice workbooks for aspiring test takers.
 Two volumes were released in 2012 and 2018 simultaneously.
 Though these workbooks are for sale, each contains questions with almost the same number used in tests since 2010.
-For more information, please click here.
+For more information, visit the JLPT official website.

-- Another website that offers you to learn the language in the fastest, easiest and most fun way is the Japanesepod101 this site is not for free, but it also offers free help located on the site and YouTube
+- Another website that offers you to learn the language in the fastest, easiest, and most fun way is Japanesepod101.
+The is not for free but offers free help.

 The test consists of two sections, the Reading and Listening Sections.
 Preparation is a must especially you have to familiarize the basic vocabularies, the kanas, kanjis and know the accurate grammar.